UPPMAX/UPPMAX-documentation/docs/cluster_guides/pelle.md

     See [the Pelle status page](https://status.uppmax.uu.se)

-    Let us know if you are missing your favorite tools.
+    Let us know if you are missing your favourite tools.
 We'll install those on demand.

 ???- question "What is different on Pelle in comparison to Rackham?"